 Tier 3 (tertiary prevention) is the most intensive of the three levels and is individualized to target each student's area(s) of need.
 At Tier 3, the teacher often begins with a more intensive version of the intervention program used in secondary prevention (e.g., longer sessions, smaller group size, more frequent sessions).
 However, the teacher does not presume it will meet the student's needs.
 Instead, the teacher conducts frequent progress monitoring (i.e., at least weekly) with each student.
 These progress monitoring data quantify the effects of the intervention program by depicting the student's rate of improvement over time.
 When the progress monitoring data indicate the student's rate of progress is unlikely to achieve the established learning goal, the teacher engages in a problem-solving process.
-That is, the teacher modifies components of the intervention program and continues to employ frequent progress monitoring to evaluate which components enhance the rate of student learning.
-By continually monitoring and modifying (as needed) each student's program, the teacher is able to design an effective, individualized instructional program.
+That is, the teacher modifies components of the intervention program and continues to employ frequent progress monitoring to evaluate which components enhance the rate of student's program, the teacher is able to design an effective, individualized instructional program.